Examination invigilation for external institutions

 - For exams requested within five days of the required examination date, payment must be made within 24 hours of the request.

 Bookings are only guaranteed once payment has been made and a receipt has been issued, at which time reporting information will be supplied.

 The home institution should forward a list of all students' full details including name and student number, examination title and code, scheduled date, time and length of the examination, and also specific reading times or special conditions of examinations or instructions to supervisors.
-The External Examination Application Form (Word, 105 KB) can be used, if preferred.
+The External examination application can be used, if preferred.

 The home institution must advise who is responsible for the cost of the examination.
 Where the candidate is expected to cover the fee for the examination, contact details address, e-mail and phone number should be provided.

 The Examinations Office will acknowledge the request and advise whether it is able to host the examination/s.
 The Examinations Office may be contacted by e-mail or telephone to discuss specific situations.

 Please ensure your read and refer your candidates to Terms and Conditions (below).

 Examination Invigilation for External Institutions

 Examinations will be conducted on the dates and times specified by the home institution.
 We do not usually invigilate exams on public holidays (Ministry of Business, Innovation and Employment website) or Sundays.